 The recommendations on cloth masks for everyone changed for several reasons.
 First, the CDC initially didn’t recommend everyone wear a mask because the organization didn’t want people hoarding masks, especially N95 respirator masks and surgical masks.
 Healthcare workers depend on N95 masks to keep them safe when they’re caring for COVID-19 patients.

-Second, new research has shown that many people who are infected with COVID-19 don't know it because they have no symptoms.
-Wearing a face mask in public can help prevent people with no symptoms from spreading the virus.
+Second, research has shown that many people who are infected with COVID-19 don't know it because they have no symptoms.
+Wearing a face mask in public can help protect you from infection, and can help prevent people with no symptoms from spreading the virus.

 Research also has shown that the coronavirus that causes COVID-19 travels in droplets that range in size from larger blobs (think of a drop that you can see when someone sneezes) to very tiny aerosol microdroplets.
 Cloth masks can help keep the larger droplets from getting into your mouth from your surroundings and also help keep any large droplets from leaving your mouth and getting into the air.